zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

    ![](./images/open.png)

-## Task 2: Create an Instance of Visual Builder Studio
+## Task 2: Create an Instance of VB Studio
-Provision a service instance of Visual Builder Studio to develop and deploy your web app.
-You can create only one Visual Builder Studio instance in an Oracle Cloud account.
-Before you attempt to create an instance, make sure there's no existing Visual Builder Studio instance in your account.
+Provision a service instance of VB Studio to develop and deploy your web app.
+You can create only one VB Studio instance in an Oracle Cloud account.
+Before you attempt to create an instance, make sure there's no existing VB Studio instance in your account.

 1. Navigate back to your Cloud Console and click the menu in the upper left corner, click **OCI Classic Services**, then select **Developer**.